-There is no law or requirement that says you need to have an attorney if you are seeking financial compensation after being hurt in a truck accident.
-But it is often in your own best interest to have an experienced truck accident attorney working on your case.
+There is no law or requirement that says you need to have an attorney if you are seeking financial compensation after being hurt.
+But it is often in your own best interest to have an experienced attorney working on your case.

 Truck accidents can be very complicated.
 One reason is that there can be multiple parties involved.
-There's the driver of the truck.
+There's the driver.
 There's the trucking company, which may be located in another state.
 They may be represented by different insurance companies.
 And there may be different insurance companies for the trailer of the semi-truck, as well as the cargo in the trailer and even the company that loaded the trailer.

 We can review your case and go over your options during your free consultation.

 The short answer is to talk to a truck accident attorney who represents you first.
-After your accident, you may be contacted by the trucking company or its insurance company and asked some questions about what happened.
+You may be contacted by the trucking company or its insurance company and asked some questions about what happened.
 On the surface, it may sound perfectly reasonable.

 If you are contacted by the trucking company or insurance company, politely decline to speak with them and refer them to your attorney.
-You should also decline to give a recorded statement about the accident.
-Instead, we can help you draft a written statement that accurately represents your account of the accident and protects your rights.
+You should also decline to give a recorded statement.
+Instead, we can help you draft a written statement that accurately represents your account of what happened and protects your rights.

-Not without speaking to a truck accident attorney first.
-Soon after the accident, the insurance company may make you a settlement offer.
+Not without speaking to an attorney first.
+Soon after the crash, the insurance company may make you a settlement offer.
 They may tell you this is the best they can possibly do.
 It can be very tempting to accept their offer.
 Your medical bills can go up fast, you may not be back at work yet, and getting some money right away can seem like a relief.

-The problem is such a lowball settlement offer probably doesn't even come close to covering the damages you suffered in a truck accident.
+The problem is such a lowball settlement offer probably doesn't even come close to covering the damages you suffered.
 And because there can be multiple insurance companies involved, accepting one offer may affect the amount of compensation you can receive from another.

 That's why it's important to consult an experienced truck accident attorney before accepting an offer from any insurance company involved in your case.
 We can determine the true amount of damages you suffered and assess their offer.
 We can also help you aggressively pursue a claim for the amount of compensation you deserve to receive.

 It's very possible.
 Trucking companies have certain responsibilities when they send their trucks out on the road.
-One responsibility is to make sure the truck is safe.
-Trucks must be properly maintained and serviced.
+One responsibility is to make sure the truck is safe and has been properly maintained and serviced.
 Any needed repairs must be made promptly and correctly.
 Trucks must pass inspection and adhere to all safety regulations.